openhab/openhab-addons/bundles/org.openhab.binding.solax/README.md

 This is a binding that provides data of Solax solar power inverters.

 Currently it supports only a Solax Wi-Fi module with direct connection via HTTP (Wi-Fi module firmware version 3.x+ is required).
-Please note that earlier firmware releases do not support direct connection, therefore the binding will not work in it's current state.
+Please note that earlier firmware releases do not support direct connection, therefore the binding will not work in its current state.

 The binding retrieves a structured data from the inverter's Wi-Fi module, parses it and pushes it into the inverter Thing where each channel represents a specific information (inverter output power, voltage, PV1 power, etc.)